 The unique combination of transducers used in the Ironic- a fifteen inch electrodynamic or field coil woofer used in Juke Boxes from the 1930's, of which we have 20 restored examples, and the bleeding edge custom ribbon tweeter, which is 110db at 10khz, 1m, combine to make an open baffle speaker of unprecedented efficiency, at least 104db across the majority of its passband.

-This is a speaker without precedent.
 Industrial design by David D'Imperio